-Capturing the investment opportunities in carbon capture & storage An important aspect of containing and regulating the future level of CO_2 in the atmosphere is to protect and expand the earth's natural carbon sinks where forests, grass lands and oceans all have a significant part to play.
-Then there is the growing area of artificial carbon sinks where technology rather than nature will help capturing CO_2 in the atmosphere.
+Capturing the investment opportunities in carbon capture & storage An important aspect of containing and regulating the future level of $CO_2$ in the atmosphere is to protect and expand the earth's natural carbon sinks where forests, grass lands and oceans all have a significant part to play.
+Then there is the growing area of artificial carbon sinks where technology rather than nature will help capturing $CO_2$ in the atmosphere.
 Artificially created carbon sinks, more often referred to as Carbon Capture & Storage (CCS) is an area undergoing rapid change these days.
 Both companies and governments invest heavily to establish capacities to both capture and store carbon on a large scale in the future.
 According to Lars Erik Moen, Head of Nordic Equities and lead portfolio manager of Danske Bank's investment strategies focusing on Norwegian equities, this is a necessary key component in order to deliver on something that is close to the 1.5 degree target as stipulated in the Paris agreement.
 "In my view, we will not fulfil the Paris targets without CCS, and even taking CCS into account I still doubt whether 1.5 degrees will be reachable.
 Investors and governments therefore turn more and more focus towards CCS and current investment levels are unprecedented.
-In my view, CCS should be viewed as supplementary technology with potentially enormous implications for future CO2 reductions.
-Within my investment area in the Nordics and particularly the North Sea, we have oil companies with great knowledge of and access to the underground.
+In my view, CCS should be viewed as supplementary technology with potentially enormous implications for future $CO_2$ reductions.
+Within my investment area in the Nordics and particularly the North Sea, we have oil How CCS works CCS involves three major steps; capturing $CO_2$ at the source, compressing it for transportation and then injecting it deep into a rock formation at a carefully selected and safe site, where it is permanently stored. - Capture: The separation of CO2 from other gases produced at large industrial process facilities such as coal and natural-gas-fired power plants, steel mills, cement plants and refineries. - Transport: Once separated, the CO2 is compressed and transported via pipelines, trucks, ships or other methods to a suitable site for geological storage. - Storage: CO2 is injected into deep underground rock formations, usually at depths of one kilometre or more. www.globalccsinstitute.com/about/what-is-ccs/ companies with great knowledge of and access to the underground.
 They are hence key players in terms of storing liquefied carbon subsea in depleted oil wells."
 There are several ways to capture and store carbon and the area is undergoing rapid technological changes.
 The common denominator is to capture the carbon through some kind of chemical process, transport it and then store it in the underground.
 "As an investor you should take an integrated and diversified approach to investments related to climate change and expose your portfolio to many different aspects at once and in this context we see CCS as an extremely interesting area.
 Societies in different shapes and formats do numerous initiatives to preserve the natural carbon sinks today, but it won't be enough, we also need to put technology to work", says Lars Erik Moen.
-Today, the capacity stemming from current CCS plants are capturing 40 mn tonnes of CO2 worldwide and to get an idea of future needs it is interesting to quote the Global CCS Institute1: "The IEA's Sustainable Development Scenario describes a future where the United Nations energy related sustainable development goals for emissions, energy access and air quality are met.
-The mass of CO2 captured using CCS goes up from around 40 Mt of CO2 per How CCS works1 CCS involves three major steps; capturing CO_2 at the source, compressing it for transportation and then injecting it deep into a rock formation at a carefully selected and safe site, where it is permanently stored. - Capture: The separation of CO2 from other gases produced at large industrial process facilities such as coal and natural-gas-fired power plants, steel mills, cement plants and refineries. - Transport: Once separated, the CO2 is compressed and transported via pipelines, trucks, ships or other methods to a suitable site for geological storage. - Storage: CO2 is injected into deep underground rock formations, usually at depths of one kilometre or more. www.globalccsinstitute.com/about/what-is-ccs/ annum today to around 5.6 gigatonnes (Gt) in 2050 - a more than hundredfold increase".
+Today, the capacity stemming from current CCS plants are capturing 40 mn tonnes of $CO_2$ worldwide and to get an idea of future needs it is interesting to quote the Global CCS Institute: "The IEA's Sustainable Development Scenario describes a future where the United Nations energy related sustainable development goals for emissions, energy access and air quality are met.
+The mass of $CO_2$ captured using CCS goes up from around 40 Mt of $CO_2$ per annum today to around 5.6 gigatonnes (Gt) in 2050 - a more than hundredfold increase".